sarifern/ciscorunning/README.md

 - **Partner must be registered** in the system (same edition)
 - **Photo must show both participants** - this is required for verification
-- **Same category track** - both must be Runners or both Freestylers
+- **Same category track** - both must be Advanced Runners or both Advanced Freestylers
 - **2-day confirmation window** - partner must confirm within 48 hours
 - **1.5x distance bonus** - both users receive: `base_distance × 1.5`
 - **Photo sharing** - the same photo is used for both workout records